Council Tax on empty properties and second homes

 This premium applies from two years after the property became unoccupied and unfurnished, rather than when you became liable for the Council Tax on that property.
 In certain circumstances you may apply for these additional charges to be removed (a reduction in the premium).

-You will be charged the same amount of council tax as an occupied property.
-There are no discounts available for properties empty for up to two years.
+- Properties empty for up to two years: you will be charged the same amount of Council Tax as an occupied property - there are no discounts available for properties empty for up to two years.

-After two years, an unfurnished property is charged two times the amount of council tax as an occupied property.
-This is a 100% premium.
+- Properties empty between two and five years: an unfurnished property is charged at two times the amount of Council Tax as an occupied property - this is a 100% premium.

 Apply for a reduction in the premium

-There are some circumstances where you may be able to apply for a discount on the amount of council tax you pay on your empty property.
-This means that you'd pay the same council tax that you'd pay if your property was occupied.
-These are properties:
+There are some circumstances where you may be able to apply for a discount on the amount of Council Tax you pay on your empty property.
+This means that you'd pay the same Council Tax that you'd pay if your property was occupied.
+These are properties are:

 - deliberately kept empty or properties waiting to be demolished because they are part of a renovation project